Coder Social home page Coder Social logo

 Processing Tools Tools to pre-process data.
 Data matching, Discretisation, Cumulative Density Function Manipulation.

-scores not only includes common scores (e.g. MAE, RMSE), it includes novel scores not commonly found elsewhere (e.g. FIRM, Flip-Flop Index), complex scores (e.g. threshold weighted CRPS), and statistical tests (such as the Diebold Mariano test).
+scores not only includes common scores (e.g., MAE, RMSE), it includes novel scores not commonly found elsewhere (e.g., FIRM, Flip-Flop Index), complex scores (e.g., threshold weighted CRPS), and statistical tests (e.g., the Diebold Mariano test).
 Additionally, it provides pre-processing tools for preparing data for scores in a variety of formats including cumulative distribution functions (CDF). scores provides its own implementations where relevant to avoid extensive dependencies.

-scores primarily supports xarray datatypes for Earth system data allowing it to work with NetCDF4, HDF5, Zarr and GRIB data sources among others. scores uses Dask for scaling and performance.
-Some metrics work with pandas and we will aim to expand this capability.
+scores primarily supports xarray datatypes for Earth system data allowing it to work with NetCDF4, HDF5, Zarr and GRIB data formats among others. scores uses Dask for scaling and performance.
+Some metrics work with pandas and we aim to expand this capability.

-All of the scores and metrics in this package have undergone a thorough scientific review.
+All of the scores and metrics in this package have undergone a thorough scientific and software review.
 Every score has a companion Jupyter Notebook tutorial that demonstrates its use in practice.

 Contributing